bcgsc/GapPredict/README.md

 In its current implementation, GapPredict will predict a user-defined number of bases after both the left flank and the right flank of the gap.
 If the user chooses a sufficiently long prediction length, then GapPredict may be able to predict both the gap and the reciprocal flank.
 A downstream local alignment tool (eg. Exonerate [1]) can be then used to align, say, the first 100 bases of the reciprocal flank to the prediction.
 If these 100 bases align with high % identity and % coverage (eg. >90%), then it is likely the preceding bases are a good prediction of the actual gap.

 ## Installing GapPredict
 Please ensure you are using Python3.7.
 Dependencies were last tested with Python3.7.9.
+Refer to https://www.tensorflow.org/install/gpu to hook up your GPU if you don't have another set-up in place.
+In the event that v1.1 doesn't work, try using v1.0.2 with Python3.6 and file an issue. v1.0.2 contains the intended configuration with Tensorflow 1.5.

 You can install GapPredict by cloning or downloading the .zip file directly from GitHub.